sherintht/sherintht/README.md

 - **Real-Time Public Sentiment Dashboard**: Tracks public opinion on Twitter/X using Python (Tweepy, NLTK) and Tableau.
 - **Electric Vehicle Charging Demand Forecasting**: Predicts demand with Python (Prophet, ARIMA) and Tableau dashboards.
 - **E-commerce Product Delivery Prediction**: Streamlit app with models like Random Forest and Grid Search for hyperparameter tuning.
+- **Battery Failure Prediction**: Developed a predictive model using ensemble techniques (XGBoost, LightGBM) and Streamlit for real-time monitoring of battery health trends.

 ## Achievements
-- 🏆 Developed interactive dashboards at Elevate Lab for real-time business insights.
+- 🏆 Completed Data Analyst Internship at Elevate Labs (02-04-2025 to 07-05-2025) with a certificate of best performer.
 - 🌟 Published research on smart manufacturing systems in national conferences.
 - 📈 Certified in Data Science & AI by Boston Institute of Analytics.
 - 🤖 Built an AI Chatbot for recipe recommendations using NLP and Gradio.